 Under normal or reasonably foreseeable conditions of use, exposure to the lead that is contained in our solar modules can be excluded.
 However, a release of, and exposure to, lead can take place (i) when the different components of the solar modules are disassembled, in particular for recycling purposes, and (ii) in instances of fire.
-Lead may damage fertility or the unborn child, causes damage to organs through prolonged or repeated exposure, is very toxic to aquatic life with long lasting effects, may cause cancer, and may cause harm to breastfed children.
+Lead may damage fertility or the unborn child, causes damage to organs through prolonged or repeated exposure, is very toxic to aquatic life with long lasting effects, may cause cancer, is very toxic to aquatic life, and may cause harm to breast-fed children.